UKPLab/sentence-transformers/docs/sparse_encoder/training_overview.md

     - Note: These carbon emissions will be included in your automatically generated model card.

 See the Transformers `Callbacks <https://huggingface.co/docs/transformers/main/en/main_classes/callback>`_ documentation for more information on the integrated callbacks and how to write your own callbacks.

-It also integrates support to custom Callbacks, such as the one use in trainings of Splade models :class:`~sentence_transformers.sparse_encoder.callbacks.splade_callbacks.SpladeLambdaSchedulerCallback`

 ```